 Where the standard masonry chimney is not available, a proprietary type of non-combustible or non-corrosive material 150mm (6") twin wall fully insulated pipe may be used.
 The pipe must terminate at a point not lower than the main ridge or adjacent outside obstructions.
 With such installations, access to the chimney must be provided for cleaning purposes.

-Horizontal runs more than 450mm (18") and 90° bends numbering more than 2 per installation should be avoided.
+Horizontal runs more than 450mm (18") and 90° bends numbering more than 2 per installation should be avoided and are not permitted in England & wales.